Intellectual property: It's yours. Own it.

 IP rights protect you as a creator.
 There are four main types of IP rights, and more than one might apply to your creation.

-What if you have a name for your new business that's clever, catchy, and describes the essence of you and your product?
+What if you have a name for your new business that's clever and catchy and that describes the essence of you and your product?
 You have created a trademark for your company.
 A trademark is what identifies your goods or services in the public mind.

-What if you are creating a new inkless, erasable marker that works on paper, whiteboards, and glass?
-You might be eligible for a patent.
-Patents protect original inventions, and can be applied to products, processes, machines, chemical compositions, and improvements to any of these.
+What if you are creating a new inkless, erasable marker that works on paper, whiteboards and glass?
+It might be eligible for a patent.
+Patents protect original inventions and can be applied to products, processes, machines, chemical compositions and improvements to any of these.